 I recommend that you revisit that journey and watch that movie you’ve created (making sure to decode the imagery and practice retrieving the information) at least 5 times the first day.

-If you’ve got an exam coming up, I’d do it five times a day for a week and then at least 1-2 times a week thereafter.
+If you’ve got an exam coming up, I’d recall the numbers five times a day for a week and then at least 1-2 times a week thereafter.
 Do this for as long as you want to keep the imagery fresh and available.

 It will probably still be there if you don’t perform this Magnetic Memory Method Recall Rehearsal, but you might have to fish around for it.